How to Create an Entry-Level Product for your Handmade Business

 1) EASY TO BUY

-People are more likely to have a 5, 10 or 20 dollar bill in their pocket than correct change to spend $12, $27, $29.99, etc. If you can make a purchase easy, shoppers may be more likely to buy.
+At a craft show, people are more likely to have a 5, 10 or 20 dollar bill in their pocket than the correct change to spend $12, $27, $29.99, etc. If you can make a purchase easy, shoppers may be more likely to buy.

 2) LOWER PRICE POINT